Kisan people: Marriage

 The marriage ceremony is common to tribes of central and eastern India.
 On the morning of the marriage day, the groom's barat (wedding procession) arrives at the bride's village with handia.
 They, along with relatives of the bride, escort her to the groom's village.
 On the village outskirts, the relatives of the bride and groom stage a mock fight, after which the bride is welcomed into the groom's house.
 The groom and bride and their parents wear clothes of red, yellow and white: never black.
 In the evening, the bride and groom and led to a pandal in the courtyard of the groom's house.
 Their rice is cooked in a new pot.
 The kalo then worships the Dharme Belas, supreme gods.
 The groom applies vermillion on the bride's forehead and their clothes are tied together, usually by the bride's sister. and the two walk around the pandal 7 times invoking the Dharme Belas.
 Afterwards there is celebration, dancing and feasting throughout the night.

 A marriage is considered successful when the couple have had a child.
 Divorce is permitted in cases of adultery, impotency or cruelty, or if the marriage just does not work out.
 Remarriage of widows, widowers and divorcees is also permitted.
 A widow can marry her younger brother-in-law while widowers can similarly marry their younger sister-in-laws.

-Marriage practices have changed in recent years, with the greater influence of broader Odia culture and modernization.
+Marriage practices have changed in recent years, with the greater influence of broader Odia culture and modernisation.
 The bride's father now welcomes the barat of the groom to his house before accompanying her to the house of the bridegroom.
 In addition, instead of using a palaki to carry the bride and groom to the groom's house as was the case in earlier days, a cycle or rickshaw is used now.
 The members of the barat are now served mahua liquor instead of handia, along with meat and rice, at the bride's house.
 The post-ceremony dances and celebrations were previously done to the sound of mandar drums, while now loudspeakers are used.

+Kisan people in Nepal

+The Central Bureau of Statistics of Nepal classifies the Kisan as a subgroup within the broader social group of Terai Janajati.
+At the time of the 2011 Nepal census, 1,739 people (0.0% of the population of Nepal) were Kisan.
+The frequency of Kisan people by province was as follows: